CodeWithShubham007/DPGFSD25/JavaScript.md

   - Greater or equal (>=)
   - Less or equal (<=)
 - **Logical Operators:**
-  - Logical AND &&
+  - Logical AND && - id anyone id false result false
-  - Logical NOT !
+  - Logical NOT ! - reverse your output
-  - Logical OR ||
+  - Logical OR || - if any one is true result is true
 - **Unary Operators:**
   - Increment  a++
   - Decrement  a--